Alastair-Cleve/Game-of-Chess/README.md

 keystroke inputs and is what makes the game interactive.

 ###Architecture
-The game's structure includes a `pieces/` directory, which includes files for each of the game piece classes, such as bishop, rook, and queen.
+The game's structure includes a `lib/pieces/` directory, which includes files for each of the game piece classes, such as bishop, rook, and queen.
 In addition, the architecture includes a board file that populates the board and keeps track of the rules.
-The keystroke input handling lives in the `cursorable` file, `display` is what takes care of the rendering of the board, and `chess` controls the interaction with the command line.
+The keystroke input handling lives in the `Cursorable` file, `Display` is what takes care of the rendering of the board, and `Chess` controls the interaction with the command line.

-Of particular interest are the modules [slideable][slideable] and [steppable][steppable].
+Of particular interest are the modules [Slideable][slideable] and [Steppable][steppable].
 The point of these modules is to DRY out the code.
 Categorizing pieces into pieces that slide (such as queens and rooks) and pieces that step (such as knights) allowed me to consolidate the common behaviors of those pieces into modules.